SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_for_Scrum_Teams.md

 (of which there must be at least one active state).
 - Explicit policies about how work flows[Flow] through each state (which may include items from a Scrum Team's[ScrumTeam] Definition of Done[ScrumArtifacts,Increment,Commitment,DefinitionOfDone] and pull policies between stages).
-- Policies for limiting Work in Progress[WorkInProgress] (WIP).
+- Policies for limiting Work in Progress[WorkInProgress,WIPLimit] (WIP).

 ## Limiting Work in Progress[WorkInProgress] (WIP)
 Work in Progress[WorkInProgress] (WIP) refers to the work items[WorkItems] the Scrum Team[ScrumTeam] has started but has not yet finished.
-Scrum Teams[ScrumTeam] using Kanban[KanbanFramework] must explicitly limit the number of these work items[WorkItems] in progress[WorkInProgress].
+Scrum Teams[ScrumTeam] using Kanban[KanbanFramework] must explicitly limit[WIPLimit] the number of these work items[WorkItems] in progress[WorkInProgress].
 A
-Scrum Team[ScrumTeam] can explicitly limit WIP[WorkInProgress] however they see fit but should stick to that limit once established.
+Scrum Team[ScrumTeam] can explicitly limit WIP[WorkInProgress,WIPLimit] however they see fit but should stick to that limit once established.
 The primary effect of limiting WIP[WorkInProgress] is that it creates a pull system[PullSystem].
-It is called a pull system[PullSystem] because the team[ScrumTeam] starts work (i.e. pulls) on an item only when it is clear that it has the capacity to do so.
+It is called a pull system[PullSystem] because the team[ScrumTeam] starts work (i.e. pulls) on an item only when it is clear that it has the capacity[Capacity] to do so.
-When the WIP[WorkInProgress] drops below the defined limit, that is the signal to start new work.
+When the WIP[WorkInProgress] drops below the defined limit[WIPLimit], that is the signal to start new work.
 Note this is different from a push system, which demands that work starts on an item whenever it is requested.
 Limiting WIP[WorkInProgress] helps flow[Flow] and improves the Scrum Team's[ScrumTeam] self-management[SelfManagement], focus[ScrumValues,Focus], commitment[ScrumValues,Commitment],